What to Expect After Egg Retrieval

 If you're undergoing (or considering) fertility preservation or in vitro fertilization (IVF), you might be left feeling unsure and overwhelmed by the idea of egg retrieval.
 While it's an important decision in your fertility journey, the actual process of retrieval is fairly common and one our experts are here to guide you through.

-Whether your unique situation requires egg freezing, embryo cryopreservation, or IVF--this post will answer many of your questions about the preparation, procedure, and recovery from egg retrieval.
+Whether your unique situation requires egg freezing, embryo cryopreservation, or IVF procedures--this post will answer many of your questions about the preparation, procedure, and recovery from egg retrieval.

 Calming Common Fears Around Egg Retrieval